GemmaButcher-dev/freestyle_dance/README.md

   * All links to external signposted pages open in new tabs with the _blank attribute.
 Links clearly indicate their function and purpose.
-  * Links are located in the copy and footer.
+  * Links are located in the copy text and site footer.

 3. Find the site informative, fun and engaging.